-43.-(1) There shall be a Speaker of the House of Representatives who shall be elected by the House from among persons who are members thereof or who are qualified to be elected as such.
+67.-(1) There shall be a Speaker of the House of Representatives Speaker. who shall be elected by the House and who must be a citizen of The Gambia.

-- (2) A Minister or a Parliamentary Secretary shall not be qualified to be elected as Speaker. - (3) The Speaker shall vacate his office- - (a) in the case of a Speaker who was elected from among the members of the House of Representatives, if any circumstances arise that, if he had not been so elected, would have caused him to vacate his seat as a member under section 42 of this Constitution; - (b) if any circumstances arise that, if he where not Speaker, would cause him to be disqualified to be elected as such; - (c) when the House of Representatives first meets after a dissolution of Parliament; or - (d) if he is removed from office by resolution of the House of Representatives supported by the votes of two-thirds of all the voting members.
+(2) A Minister or a Parliamentary Secretary shall not be qualified to be elected as Speaker.

+- (3) The Speaker shall vacate his office- - (a) in the case of a Speaker who was elected from among the members of the House of Representatives, if any circumstances arise that, if he had not been so elected, would have caused him to vacate his seat as a member under section 66 of this Constitution; - (b) if any circumstances arise that, if he were not Speaker, would cause him to be disqualified to be elected as such; - (c) when the House of Representatives first meets after a dissolution of Parliament; or - (d) if he is removed from office by resolution of the House of Representatives supported by the votes of not less than twothirds of all the voting members.